RaccoonCodes/WatchNest-API/README.md

 ## AdminService Class

 This class is for administration where it provides more action such as retriving all series and users in the database along with deleting a specific user.
+This class contains three methods: `DeleteUserAsync`, `GetAllUsersAsync`, and `GetAllSeriesAsync`.

 **DeleteUserAsync method**